cedchan/Notes/CIS 1210/Huffman Encoding.md

 ## Huffman's Algorithm

 >[!lemma]
->There is an optimal prefix code corresponding to tree $T*$ where the two lowest frequency letters are assigned to leaves that are siblings in $T*$.
+>There is an optimal prefix code corresponding to tree $T^*$ where the two lowest frequency letters are assigned to leaves that are siblings in $T^*$.

-*Proof:* If we are given $T*$, the tree structure of $T$, but not the character-to-leaf mappings, we can construct a valid $T$ by adding leaves in decreasing order of depth.
+*Proof:* If we are given $T^*$, the tree structure of $T$, but not the character-to-leaf mappings, we can construct a valid $T$ by adding leaves in decreasing order of depth.
 Then, the highest frequency letters will have the greatest depth.
-It follows that the order of leaves at a certain depth doesn't matter, and since $T$ is full, we conclude that some ordering has the lowest two frequency letters are siblings in some $T*$.
+It follows that the order of leaves at a certain depth doesn't matter, and since $T$ is full, we conclude that some ordering has the lowest two frequency letters are siblings in some $T^*$.

 A [priority queue](Heaps.md#Priority%20Queues) implementation of Huffman: